 However, if your disk is suffering from file system corruption, reformatting will be the best way to solve this issue.
 But this operation will remove all data on the APFS encrypted volume.
-Thus, if you have important files on the volume, please recover data from APFS encrypted volume with iBoysoft Mac Data Recovery firstly.
+Thus, if you have important files on the volume, please recover lost data from APFS encrypted volume with iBoysoft Mac Data Recovery first.

 Step 1: Recover lost data from APFS encrypted volume

-Moreover, iBoysoft Mac Data Recovery can also support HFS+, HFSX, HFS, exFAT, FAT32 hard drives, external hard drives, USB flash drives, memory cards, SD cards, etc. It's fully compatible with macOS 12 Monterey/macOS Big Sur 11/10.15/10.14/10.13 High Sierra/ Sierra 10.12 and Mac OS X 10.11/10.10/10.9/10.8/10.7 and works fine on M1, M1 Pro, and M1 Max Mac.
+Moreover, iBoysoft Data Recovery for Mac can also support HFS+, HFSX, HFS, exFAT, FAT32 hard drives, external hard drives, USB flash drives, memory cards, sd cards, etc. It's fully compatible with macOS 12 Monterey/macOS Big Sur 11/10.15/10.14/10.13/10.12 and Mac OS X 10.11/10.10/10.9/10.8/10.7 and works fine on M1, M1 Pro, and M1 Max Mac.

-1. Launch Disk Utility.
+- Launch Disk Utility.

-2. Select the APFS encrypted volume from the left sidebar of the window.
+- Select the APFS encrypted volume from the left sidebar of the window.

-3. Click the Erase button on the top of the Disk Utility window.
+- Click the Erase button on the top of the Disk Utility window.

-4. Complete the name, choose the APFS(Encrypted), input a new password, and then click Erase.
+- Complete the name, choose the APFS(Encrypted), input a new password, and then click Erase.